 The roar of the outboard motor recedes, leaving only the tinkle of waves lapping against a coral shore.
-We’re left with crates of gear in the sand at our feet, a wheelbarrow for transportation, and a week to explore a tropical Australian island that you can circumnavigate in 20 minutes; Lady Musgrave Island.
+Joel and his crew were left with crates of gear in the sand at their feet, a wheelbarrow for transportation, and a week to explore a tropical Australian island that you can circumnavigate in 20 minutes; Lady Musgrave Island.

 Lady Musgrave Island is a tiny jot of white sand and a tangled grove of Pisonia trees in the outer Great Barrier Reef.
 The island, about 14ha in total, is dwarfed by the 1200ha of closed-ring platform reef which encircles an opalescent lagoon.
 Coral cays, unlike rocky continental islands, are completely built by crushed coral and are home to internationally-significant endangered plants and animals.

 It’s one of a handful of islands scattered throughout the Capricornia Cays which have a few soft camping pads tucked away in the verdant undergrowth, without any other resorts or development.
 And if you time it right, you can have it all to yourself — 360° of over-saturated, postcard beauty.
 For a week we saw no-one else other than the odd yachtie who, having taken safe mooring in the lagoon for the night, came ashore to stretch their legs.